-The prior USPSTF review described one fair-quality cross-sectional study (n=314) of pregnant women in Ohio on the accuracy of the CDC lead questionnaire for screening children for risk of elevated BLLs.
-We did not identify any additional studies on the accuracy of instruments for identifying pregnant women with elevated BLLs, but included this study that modified the CDC questionnaire for children for use in pregnant women.
+The prior USPSTF review described one fair-quality cross-sectional study (n=314) of pregnant women in Ohio on the accuracy of the CDC lead questionnaire for screening children for risk of elevated BLLs that was carried forward to this update.7 No additional studies on the accuracy of instruments for identifying pregnant women with elevated BLLs were identified.

-The CDC questionnaire is a five question survey developed in 1991 that aims to assess residential, household, and personal risk factors for lead exposure in children.
-Specific items include the age of current housing and the condition of the paint; household members and children with BLL $\geq$ 15 μg/dL; exposure through [parental] work or hobbies; and a home in close proximity to lead industry.
+The CDC questionnaire is a five-item survey developed in 1991 that aims to assess residential, household, and personal risk factors for lead exposure in children.
+Specific items include the age of current housing and the condition of the paint; presence of household members and children with a BLL of 15 μ g/dL or greater; exposure through [parental] work or hobbies; and a home in close proximity to lead industry.

-The included study of pregnant women used four of the five CDC questions and eliminated a question on point source lead exposure from industries not relevant to this community.
-This study also included three additional questions.
-The questions were answered based on responses to a self-administered questionnaire of 19 items and a logistic model to identify the most predictive factors.
-This study enrolled low-income women attending public health clinics.
-The majority of participants were 35 or younger, and a third were adolescents.
-Ninety-four percent were Medicaid eligible, 66 percent were white and 28 percent were black.
-Thirteen percent (N = 39) had BLLs of 10 $\mu$ /dL or greater, with a mean BLL of 12.6 $\mu$ g/dL.
+The included study of pregnant women used four of the five items in the CDC questionnaire and eliminated an item on point source lead exposure from industries not relevant to this community.
+This study also included three additional questions.45 The questions were answered based on responses to a self-administered questionnaire of 19 items and a logistic model to identify the most predictive factors.
+The study enrolled low-income women attending public health clinics.
+The majority of participants were age 35 years or younger, and a third were adolescents.
+Ninety-four percent were Medicaid eligible, 66 percent were white, and 28 percent were black.
+Thirteen percent of the study population (39/314) had BLLs of 10 μ /dL or greater, with a mean BLL of 12.6 μ g/dL.

-Based on the threshold of at least one positive answer to one of four questions, 57 percent of the enrolled women qualified as high risk for lead exposure and had a significantly increased risk for having an elevated BLL (defined as $\geq 10 \ \mu g/dL$ ).
-The modified CDC questionnaire had a sensitivity of 75.7% and specificity of 46.2%.
-The Positive Likelihood Ratio was 1.4 and the Negative Likelihood Ratio was 0.52.
+Based on the threshold of at least one positive answer to one of four questions, 57 percent of the enrolled women qualified as at high risk for lead exposure and had a significantly increased risk for having an elevated BLL (defined as $\geq 10 \,\mu g/dL$).
+The modified CDC questionnaire had a sensitivity of 75.7 percent and specificity of 46.2 percent.
+The positive likelihood ratio was 1.4 and the negative likelihood ratio was 0.52.

-Using logistic regression, three specific questions were identified as predicting elevated BLLs more accurately; question 1 in the CDC set (home built before 1960 with peeling paint) and two questions added to the CDC questions (being a current smoker, and consuming >10 servings of canned food per week).
-The sensitivity and specificity for these questions were: 59.5% and 67.2% for house built before 1960; 56.8% and 63.0% for current smoker; and 18.9% and 91.6% for consuming more than nine servings of canned food per week.
-Answering 'yes' to any of these three questions resulted in a sensitivity of 75.7% and specificity of 41.2%.
-The Positive Likelihood Ratio for this 3-question set was 1.4, and the Negative Likelihood Ratio was 0.26.
-The exact method of determining that these three questions were the best was not clearly reported.
+Using logistic regression, three specific questions were identified as predicting elevated BLLs more accurately: question 1 in the CDC set (home built before 1960 with peeling paint) and two questions added to the CDC questions (being a current smoker and consuming >10 servings of canned food per week).
+The sensitivity and specificity of these questions were 59.5 and 67.2 percent, respectively, for a house built before 1960; 56.8 and 63.0 percent, respectively, for being a current smoker; and 18.9 and 91.6 percent, respectively, for consuming more than 10 servings of canned food per week.
+Answering "yes" to any of these three questions resulted in a sensitivity of 75.7 percent and specificity of 41.2 percent.
+The positive likelihood ratio for this three-question set was 1.4 and the negative likelihood ratio was 0.26.
+The exact method for selecting these three questions was not clearly reported.

-Limitations of this study include lack of clarity on how patients were selected, no comparison group, and answers to the evaluated questions (four CDC and an additional three questions) being derived from a separate 19-question set.
-It was not clear if the interpretation of the questionnaire results was done without knowledge of the BLLs and, further limiting results, was that the derived 3-item instrument was not tested in an independent cohort.
+Limitations of this study include lack of clarity on how patients were selected, no comparison group, and answers to the evaluated questions (four CDC questions and an additional three questions) being derived from a separate 19-question set.
+It was not clear if the interpretation of the questionnaire results was done without knowledge of the BLLs.
+In addition, the derived three-item instrument was not tested in an independent cohort.

 Key Question 3.
-What Are the Harms of Screening for Elevated Blood Lead Levels (With or Without Screening Questionnaires) in Asymptomatic Pregnant Women?
+What Are the Harms of Screening for Elevated BLLs (With or Without Screening Questionnaires) in Asymptomatic Pregnant Women?